TylerGeorgeAlexander/webflow-demo/README.md

 Newport is a free photography template, expertly crafted to closely resemble an existing website.

 For enhanced content management, a new CMS called `Work` can be introduced and linked with unique slugs.
 In a similar vein, additional CMS collections such as `case-studies` or `field notes` can be developed for diverse content categorization.

+## WordPress to Webflow Migration: A Step-by-Step Guide

 Migration guidance from Wordpress to Webflow is detailed here:
 [Wordpress to Webflow Migration Guide](https://university.webflow.com/lesson/migrate-from-wordpress-to-webflow-cms?topics=cms-dynamic-content).